benthamite/anki-interleaver/README.md

    sort in the Anki browser.
 5. You then perform the final “Cards → Reposition…” step manually in Anki, sorted by `MasterRank`.

-The script does **not** rely on a manually maintained per-deck position field.

 ## requirements